Home » What Is Primary And Secondary Data In Marketing Research?

 Differences between primary and secondary data

-• Primary data provides real-time information, whereas secondary data provide outdated information.
+• Primary data provides real-time information, whereas secondary data provides outdated information.
 When conducting primary research, researchers have access to the most recent data, which is not always the case with secondary data.

 • The primary data collecting method is an activity that is usually quite “involving” for researchers.
 However, secondary data collection is quick and easy.
 This difference is because primary research is almost often longitudinal.